 Despite the drudgery I felt emboldened by my first work in years and so in jest began calling myself The Working Man.
-The work I was doing wasn’t much and wouldn’t last long but reminded me of the long hours put in on my father’s farm.
-I enjoyed being productive for once even if the season wouldn’t last long.
-I always got a reality check when the mechanics and rougher characters came ’round as they were the real working men, not just dabblers.
-Still.
-The Working Man acquired new jobs away from scraping and shoveling as James gained trust in me.
-Before long I was greasing the entire piler and oiling its chains.
+The work I was doing wasn’t much and wouldn’t last but reminded me of the long hours I put in on my father’s farm.
+I enjoyed being productive for once.
+I received a reality check when the mechanics and rougher characters came ’round as they were the real working men, not just dabblers.
+Still, The Working Man acquired new jobs away from scraping and shoveling as James gained trust in me.
+Before long I was greasing the piler and oiling its chains.
 After that he taught me to drive a payloader.
-For hours I’d haul dirt, scrape the runway, and pull trucks out of the mud on rainy days.
+For hours I’d haul dirt, scrape the runway, and pull trucks out of mud on rainy days.
 In its cab I had respite from the cold and got to dink off on my phone.
 It was great.

-I also learned to run the piler, controlling the trucks and how the beets were spat.
+I also learned to run the piler, controlling trucks and building the beet mountain.
 From up in my operator’s booth I had a vista of the prairie but all I could see were lines of trucks and fields of muck, black as can be.
 The piler is an ugly place but come sunset the sight is beautiful.
 The western sky fades to a pink haze.
 Its backlit clouds glow like little wisps of black and gold.
-Then it all goes from deep blue to black just as the moon punches in for its graveyard shift.
+Then it turns from deep blue to black just as the moon punches in for its graveyard shift.
 Each night we returned home in darkness, our souls deadened down, awaiting the dawn light that’d guide us back for another day of money and muck.

 “We’d crack a crate of snow crab and eat the biggest ones.”
 He rejoiced in the recollection.

 The conversation continued in this manner.
-It didn’t finish until he’d gone over what to eat in six states and everyone he knew that’d been shot in Florida.
+It didn’t finish until he told me what to eat in six states and how everyone he knew in Florida had been shot.
 As he shoveled it in from the cup I couldn’t help but think of the mess to come at his next morning sit-down.
 Despite his ramblings the potluck was fun and full of laughter.
 Our little scale was imbued with a sense of relief as we bonded over good food and the near-end of another season.

 By the next day there was only busywork left and so we set to picking trash and sweeping slabs.
 Person by person the workers quit until there were only a few of us left.
 We scraped dirt off the piler and wrapped its electric cord.
 The year was over.
 The leftover food was distributed, mostly donuts and chips.
-I took some Doritos and drove out, the last things catching my eye being the piler and a porta.
-I drove home to mom and dad’s up a dirt path whipped dusty by strong winds.
-The road was bordered on either side by fields of yellowing corn soon to be harvested.
-Farmers are always jumping from one job to the next but I was finished for another year.
+I took Doritos and drove out, the last things catching my eye being the piler and a porta.
+I drove home to Mom and Dad’s up a dirt path whipped dusty by wind.
+The road was bordered on either side by fields of corn ready for harvest.
+Farmers jump from one job to the next but I was finished for another year.
 Eleven days of work out of 365.
 I guess I couldn’t complain.
-I got home, took a steamer, and crashed out.
+I got home, took a sauna, and crashed out.

-I found a bottle of brandy floating down the river and drank it at night as I slept on muddy shores, staring up at stars through drunken eyes.
+I found a bottle of brandy floating down the river and drank it as I slept on muddy shores, staring at stars through drunken eyes.
 Thoughts blotted by brandy drifted through my mind.
 Being out here was more in line with the life I was meant to be living.
 I didn’t want to burn out my body just to get by.
 I was smart.
 I could do things.
 Fuck the piler.
 I woke the next morning and paddled on, unaffected by anything thought the night before.
 Booze is just as quick a conduit to reflection as it is denial and deflection.
-I finished up my trip and prepared to head back home to Oregon.
+I finished up my trip and prepared to head home to Oregon.
 I meant to drive by the beet pile for one last look but never did.
 That didn’t matter.
-I knew there’d be another waiting for me next year,
+I knew it’d be waiting for me next year.